allthingsnew/howweroll/styleguides/javascript.md

 ## Whitespace

-Place a single space before `(` other than function calls.
+Place a single space before `(` and after `)` other than function calls.
 Use a single space when needed to make things more readable.

 Never leave trailing whitespace or whitespace on empty lines.

 ## Var Statements

-Use one `var` per context block.
+Use one `var` per context block at the top.

 Separate out declarations, one per line.

+Every variable must be declared in a `var` statement.

 Bad: